 First, some of these commercial policies already have dwelling fire coverage as one of their included protections.
 The coverage may be included when other risks are addressed by other coverages, but those coverages don’t include structural fires.
 Including a specific dwelling fire coverage can be the best way to include protection against structural fires in these policies.

 Second, sometimes these commercial policies offer protection against structural fires through a broader coverage.
 The broader coverage may not provide as much protection as is desired, however.
 When this is the case, a separate dwelling fire policy may be purchased to supplement the protection that’s already afforded.

 Dwelling fire coverage normally doesn’t include protection against wildfires, for these are different from the fires that electrical shorts, burnt dinners and forgotten candles cause.
 Coverage for wildfires usually must be procured via a wildfire-specific policy when the protection is needed.
 (Exactly what structural fires dwelling fire policies will cover are dependent upon a policy’s terms, conditions and exclusions.)

 Premiums for dwelling fire policies vary, with factors like a building’s location, size and construction playing a role in the rate calculation.
 These policies generally are affordable, though, because they provide narrowly defined protection.

 An independent insurance agent can help property owners compare quotes for their buildings.
 Unlike captive agents, independent agents have the flexibility to shop policies from multiple insurance companies that operate in the state.

-For help insuring California buildings against fire, contact the independent insurance agents at Crusberg Decker Financial.
+For help insuring California buildings against fire, contact the independent insurance agents at Crusberg Fuller.
 Our agents have the expertise to help you find the rights dwelling fire insurance for your buildings, and we can recommend the best policies regardless of what insurance company offers them.

 Input your search keywords and press Enter.